magnus-lycka/foamcutter/README.md

 A home built foam cutter using the same kind of 0.2 mm NiCr 8020 wire used by the Proxxon.
 Similar but better and unique...

-## Operation

-When active, the +13V will be used to feed current to the NiCr cutting wire.
-The arduino will use a PWN output to feed the PON signal to provide appropriate power to the wire.

-The idea is to power the arduino with AL5V, and provide the following from it.

-  - Pressing the power button will toggle the arduino program between idle and operational.
-  - Pressing |< or >| will decrease or increase the settings for wire temperature, with the least being TBD and the most corresponding to a 1 A current.
-The setting should be indicated somehow...
-Visual or sound?
-  - Pressing a foot pedal will turn on the power to heat the wire, based on the |< / >| setting.
-I.e. it will shift the state between waiting and active.
-There should probably be a visual cue too.

-The settings should provide an even interval of cutting powers between the lowest meaningful value and the highest value which is useful and doesn't overload anything.
-In between these limits, the settings should vary the PWM ratio / voltage so that the power intervals, which are proportional to the voltages squared, are even.
-Wire resistance for 30 cm was measured to 13 Ohms, suggesting that the upper limit will be 100% PWM ratio.

 ## Parts

 The only things I use from the blue-ray player is the case, power led, buttons and the power supply.